claire-richardson/SITRUS/_part3.readme.md

 ## Purpose of script:
 `part3.model_processing` performs two main tasks:
 1. converts netCDF formatted files to CSV files.
 This utility is not strictly necessary for the SITRUS workflow if the input tomography model files are already in .csv format (indicated by `mod_input.convert_nc_to_csv`. **IMPORTANT: model values _must_ be given as velocities or percent perturbations relative to PREM. percent perturbations relative to a different reference model are not supported**
 2. registers the input model to the 3D mesh made in `part1` by taking the average of the original values closest to each 3D block node.
 If indicated in `mod_input` (i.e., for the common case that model values are given in absolute velocity), it converts the velocity values in the input model to percent perturbation relative to PREM.
 It computes a radial RMS profile for the perturbation values in each depth shell.
-Finally, it makes plottable files of the model.

 ## Output/saved files: